 Everglades City is where Joe’s Stone Crabs on Miami Beach gets its stone crabs.
 Joe’s doesn’t take reservations and is famous for its long wait.
 True, you might spot a visiting celebity at Joe’s.
 At the Everglades City restaurants, on the other hand, you might spot a visiting manatee in the river your table overlooks.

 Stone crab season is Oct.
 15 to May 15.
-(If you’re cutting it close to season opening or closing, don’t except crabs on Oct.
+(If you’re cutting it close to season opening or closing, don’t expect crabs on Oct.
 15 because you can’t harvest them fast enough to serve on opening day.
 That also means that you CAN get fresh stone crabs on May 16, because they were harvested the day before.)

 In Everglades City, several restaurants specialize in stone crabs in casual water-front restaurants.

 Triad serves a great variety of fresh seafood, and we can also recommend the fried-conch sandwich ($13.95.)
 It comes with fresh herb-seasoned fries and coleslaw.
 The sweet potato fries were great, too.
-Stone crab dinners are $23.95 for medium crabs, $29.95 for large and $39.95 for jumbo, but prices fluctuate.
-These dinners come with two side dishes.
-Triad offers an all-you-can-eat option for $42.95.

-The picnic-table decor at these places fits the outdoorsy lifestyle of Everglades City.
+The picnic-table decor at these places fits the outdoorsy style of Everglades City.
 Dining areas at Triad and City Seafood are inside screened porches overlooking the river.
 From the street, you might not even guess Triad was a restaurant.
 Down the block, City Seafood puts on a bit more curb appeal, though the style is decidedly rustic.